ARQ 197 in Combination With Chemotherapy in Patients With Metastatic Colorectal Cancer

 - Previous administration of ARQ 197.

-- Any condition that is unstable or that could jeopardize the safety of the subject and the subject's protocol compliance including known human immunodeficiency virus (HIV), hepatitis B virus (HBV), or hepatitis C virus (HCV) infection.
+- Any condition that is unstable or that could jeopardize the safety of the subject and the participant's protocol compliance including known human immunodeficiency virus (HIV), hepatitis B virus (HBV), or hepatitis C virus (HCV) infection.

 - Inability to swallow oral medications.